owaisakramae/kfc/README.md

 - **Responsive Design**: Ensures the website looks great on all devices, from desktops to mobile phones.
 - **Navigation Bar**: A fully functional navigation bar that includes links to various sections of the site.
 - **Home Page**: A visually appealing home page with promotional banners, featured items, and special offers.
-- **Menu Page**: A detailed menu page that lists all the available items with images, descriptions, and prices.
-- **Order Page**: An order page that allows users to select items, customize their orders, and add them to the cart.
-- **Contact Page**: A contact page with a form for users to submit inquiries or feedback.

 - **Animations and Transitions**: Smooth animations and transitions to enhance user experience.

 ## Technologies Used